Cihshee/CASA0010_Dissertation/README.md

 The results offer valuable evidence for policy makers and urban planners concerned with housing affordability, transport equity, and the potential for transport-induced gentrification.

----

 ## Repository Content

 This repository contains the data and R scripts used for the analysis in this dissertation.
 The file structure is organized as follows:

-- **`/data/`**: This directory contains the raw and processed data used in the study.
-  - `london_property_listings_2017_2024.csv`: The complete dataset of property listings.

-- **`/code/`**: This directory contains the R scripts and Python scripts for the entire analysis workflow.
+- **`root`**: This directory contains the R scripts and Python scripts for the entire analysis workflow.
+  - `data_analysis.ipynb`: for Exploratory Data Analysis (EDA).
+  - `regression-full-2024-6030.ipynb`: contains the regression modeling for the full sample dataset.
+  - `regression-common-2024-6030.ipynb`: contains the regression modeling for the common sample dataset.
-  - `01_data_preprocessing.R`: Script for cleaning, preparing, and spatially joining the raw property data.
+  - `basic_visual.qmd`: for generating basic, exploratory visualizations of the raw and processed data.
-  - `02_accessibility_calculation.R`: Script that uses the `r5r` package to calculate walking and cycling travel times from each property to the nearest underground stations.
-  - `03_quantile_regression.R`: Script for running the Quantile Regression models to analyze effects across different market segments.
-  - `04_lightgbm_model.R`: Script for training, testing, and interpreting the LightGBM machine learning model.
-  - `05_visualizations.R`: Script to generate the plots, maps, and figures used in the dissertation.
+  - `accessibility_common_sample_2024.qmd`: to calculating and analyzing transport accessibility metrics for the "common sample" of properties.
+  - `accessibility_full_sample_2024.qmd`: to calculating and analyzing transport accessibility metrics for the "full sample" of properties.

+- **`/data/`**: Protected and large datasets are not included here and need to be obtained from official channels.
+This repository only provides a subset of the processed data.
+  - `Underground_Stations_latlon.csv`
+  - `properties-with-accessibility-common-sample-2024.csv`
+  - `properties-with-accessibility-full-sample-2024.csv`

 - **`README.md`**: This document.